 Data can be randomly selected or random numbers can be generated using a random seed.
 Computer games, web pages, programs, and encryption are a few examples of what needs random values to operate.
 For example, Computer Hope has a random dictionary definition script that randomly selects and opens a random dictionary page for Computer Hope users.

 Random number in programming

 In programming languages, there is often a command, function, or random number generator (rng) that allows the developer to generate a pseudo-random number.
-For example, in Perl, the rand function will return a random number between 0 and a given number:
+For example, in Perl, the rand function will return a random number between 0 and a number that you specify.

 my $random = int(rand(10) + 1); print "Random number between 1 and 10: $random\n";

 Random number in Microsoft Excel

 You can create a random number in excel by using the rand or randbetween function.
 See our Excel formula page for help with these functions and examples.